 Why has the media vigorously attacked the priesthood?
 I believe there are several reasons.
 Part of it is an anti-Catholic and anti-religion mindset.
-Protestant faiths, even if they split from another Protestant church, ultimately broke away from the Catholic Church, so that is the Church they tend to discredit in order to defend themselves.
+Protestant faiths, even if they split from another Protestant church, ultimately broke away from the Catholic Church so that is the Church they tend to discredit in order to defend themselves.
 And if one opposes Catholic teaching on contraception, homosexuality or anything else, then the priesthood is a favorite target.

 Another reason for the attacks speaks to the true value of the priesthood.
 Catholic priests are held in high esteem, above other denominations and occupations.
 An offending priest is bigger news than when anyone else in society offends.
 We expect more from them.
 The sensationalizing proves that priests really do hold a special place in our world.

 We have greater expectations for the priesthood because it is greater.
-Why else, when Hollywood makes a movie on exorcism, is it a Catholic priest that goes head to head with evil?
+Why else, when Hollywood makes a movie on exorcism, it is a Catholic priest that goes head to head with evil?
 The Catholic priesthood represents Christ and Christianity in a bigger way than other denominations.
-Priests bring us the Eucharist and absolve our sins in the place of Jesus during Confession.
+Priests bring us the Eucharist and absolve our sins in the place of Jesus during confession.

 When it comes to the priesthood, the shockwaves for wrongdoing are much fiercer because of what is represented by them.
 Even non-Catholics, whether they like to admit it or not, hold priests to a higher standard.